Quickstart: Use the Azure CLI to create a virtual network

 Deploy Azure Bastion

 Hourly pricing starts from the moment that Bastion is deployed, regardless of outbound data usage.
 For more information, see Pricing and SKUs.
 If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource after you finish using it.
-For more information about Azure Bastion, see Azure Bastion.
+For more information about Bastion, see What is Azure Bastion?.

-1. Use az network vnet subnet create to create an Azure Bastion subnet for your virtual network.
-This subnet is reserved exclusively for Azure Bastion resources and must be named AzureBastionSubnet.
+1. Use az network vnet subnet create to create a Bastion subnet for your virtual network.
+This subnet is reserved exclusively for Bastion resources and must be named AzureBastionSubnet.

 az network vnet subnet create \